Ranchero-Software/RSParser/README.md

 # RSParser

 This framework was developed for [NetNewsWire](https://github.com/brentsimmons/NetNewsWire) and is made available here for developers who just need the parsing code.
-It has no depencies that aren’t provided by the system.
+It has no dependencies that aren’t provided by the system.

 _Update 6 Feb.
 2018_: RSParser is now a CocoaPod, with the much-appreciated help of [Silver Fox](https://github.com/dcilia).
 (We _think_ it worked, anyway.
 Looked like it did.)